PTC-Academic/LEGO-Spatial-Computing-Project/Documentation/4a-Connect-Prime-to-Toolbox-Mac.md

     - Be sure to close the LEGO SPIKE Prime from the app after connecting.
 This will block communication with the server if not disconnected.
     - Repeat steps 1-5 above.

-6. Open the serial.js document inside of the folder path ```SpatialToolbox-Mac-Interns/vuforia-spatial-edge-server/addons/vuforia-spatial-robotic-addon/interfaces/SPIKE-Prime```
+6. Open the serial.js document inside of the folder ```SpatialToolbox-Mac-Interns/vuforia-spatial-edge-server/addons/vuforia-spatial-robotic-addon/interfaces/SPIKE-Prime```
     - Go to line 23 of serial.js and replace the serial port with the one that was just copied that starts with tty.LEGOHub.
 This is the string directly after ```SerialPort(.``` For example, the code at line 23 that was used when making this tutorial was ```const port = newSerialPort(‘/dev/tty.LEGOHubPTCAcademic-Seri’, {```, where PTCAcademic is the distinct name that was given to the hub.
     #### Troubleshooting:
     - Make sure to keep ```/dev/``` at the beginning of the line, and keep the bracket on the end of the line.